partha-bro/study-repo/Web_developer/17-DevOps/README.md

 - docker build
     // make a docker using [build] name [-t] and paste in current folder [.]
-    - docker build . -t node-app
+    - docker build . -t node-app:version

+- check all images
+    - docker image ls
+    - docker image rm [image-id]

 - access the permission to the current user for docker daemon socket
     - add User permission